xyzst/useful-react-snippets/README.md

     - Higher order components
       - Convention: prefix with `With`
       - In hocs, can add error handling, custom styling ..
+    - Passing Unknown Props
+      - In higher order component, use `{...props}` when passing wrapped component

 ### HTTP Requests